omkom/omkom/README.md

 To build high-performance, scalable SaaS solutions for Search Marketing, AI Assisted tools creation and data management.

 ### 🚀 I'm currently working on:
+- Solana Sniper Bot : Not Safe for your Wallets yet
-- KomUnityAI :An all-in-one SaaS for web marketing, social networks, video content creation and communications with SEO, SEA, data analysis, IA automation.
+- (StandBy) KomUnityAI :An all-in-one SaaS for web marketing, social networks, video content creation and communications with SEO, SEA, data analysis, IA automation.
-- Amour Token: a Web3 and Crypto project to share love on the blockchain
+- (StandBy) Amour Token: a Web3 and Crypto project to share love on the blockchain

 ### 🤝 I'm looking to collaborate on
 - Automation projects (N8N, Customer.io, scrapping, advanced tracking).